Scripture Reference:![]()

 Mary left to return to Nazareth when Elizabeth was nearing her due date.

-John is Born
+John is Born:

 Elizabeth gave birth to a son.
 The neighbours had been puzzled by Zechariah’s inability to speak.
 They were even more puzzled when Elizabeth wanted to name the child John instead of after his father or a relative.
 Even though Zechariah could still not speak, he motioned to others for something to write on.
 He was handed a wooden tablet and wrote, “His name is John.”

 It was at this point that Zechariah was again able to speak.
 He immediately began to praise God and prophesy.
-First, he praised God for visiting and redeeming his people.
+First, he praised God for visiting and redeeming His people.
 Zechariah said the Messiah would soon come to bring salvation to His people.
 The Messiah would fulfil all the prophecies and covenants.

 Zechariah’s son, John, was to be the one who would prepare the way for this Messiah.